RoboSparrow/RoboSparrow.github.io/_posts/2016-04-23-hello-cordova-rename-app.md

 ---

 So you developed your app and neglected your **config.xml**?
-If you are as impatient as me then your app might still showing up as `HelloCordova` on your devices and sims.
+If you are as impatient as me then your app might still showing up as `HelloCordova` on your devices/emulators.
 Updating your config is apparently not enough because your platform builds still contain references to the old app meta data.

 Example for ios - spot the culprits!